Xitee1/handbrake-cli-auto-converter/README.md

 You can add as many presets as you want.
 The corresponding preset will be used for your files depending on which sub-folder inside of `input` they are.

-By default, the program will idle after startup and wait
+By default, the program will idle after startup and wait for a start request.
+However, there are some options that you can use.
+Check them out with `python3 convert.py --help`

 ## Run as systemd service
 To run the program without leaving the terminal open and automatically on startup, you can create a systemd service.